Arkh42/rtestbench/docs/publications/journals.rst

 R-testbench is an open source tool for remote instrumentation.
-If you are interested in this topics, you can find below a list the authors' publications7, as well as related scientific journals.
+If you are interested in this topics, you can find below a list the authors' publications, as well as related scientific journals.

 Authors' publications